 The BBC & The Teletubbies come to The Green Tree !

 The Green Tree was host yet again to the BBC as they set up their cameras to film a part of a documentary about Anne Wood CBE.

-Anne moved to Surrey, with her husband and children where she founded the National Federation of Children's Book Groups.
+Anne moved to Surrey, with her husband and children where she founded the National Federation of Childrens Book Group.
 She later switched to publishing children's books and then became a television producer Her independent production company, "Ragdoll Productions", was founded in 1984 and specialises in making original programming for children 10 and under.
-Ragdoll is based in Stratford-upon-Avon, UK and has produced Pob's Programme, Brum, Rosie and Jim, Tots TV, Teletubbies, Boohbah and In The Night Garden.
+Ragdoll is based in Sratford-upon-Avon, UK and has produced Pob's Programme, Brum, Rosie and Jim, Tots TV, Teletubbies, Boohbah and In The Night Garden.

 Both Anne and the crew were very welcome guests and enjoyed Luch at The Green Tree.
 Before leaving Anne signed the visitors book , wishing thtat The Green Tree will bloom for ever !